Beauty comes naturally here

 These gardens are the coveted location for many Willows weddings, family reunions, and other outdoor celebrations.
 They’re also a natural gathering place for guests to socialize in the late afternoon with glasses of wine.
 The Herbfarm’s Kitchen Garden is located here, filled with aromatic herbs and many edible plants.

 A stone building is hidden in this courtyard, graced by a weeping sequoia and Japanese maple.
 The building is home to the bronze face of the Killer Whale Spirit, which is set in a granite pool.

-In summer, the courtyard is filled with the blooms of oakleaf hydrangeas, astilbe and large-leaf hostas.
+In summer, the courtyard is filled with the blooms of jasmine, astilbe and large-leaf hostas.

 This quiet garden offers a contemplative mood.
 Tall spruce trees surround a pool adorned with bronze heads of Bear Mother and Dog Fish Woman that reflect native peoples.
 Nestled behind the bamboo fence alongside the courtyard is the Willows Spa Garden.
-Best viewed from the warm waters of our outdoor relaxation pool, this serene garden includes plantings of ferns, huckleberry, sempervivems, beautiful containers of mondo grass, and the sound of watering falling over granite.
+Best viewed from the warm waters of our outdoor relaxation pool, this serene garden includes plantings of ferns, huckleberry, mondo grass, beautiful containers changing with the seasons, and the sound of watering falling over granite.

 Located at the north end of the lodge, our newest garden wraps around an outdoor space perfect for an intimate gathering or a glass of wine at the end of the river walk.
 Our signature weeping willows are especially stunning on winter nights, when uplighting illuminates their elegant branches.